elliottwilliams/xinu-xit/README.md

   reporting.
 - [x] System function mocking through the [fff][fff] library.
 - [x] Cleanup and teardown functions per-test.
+- [x] Time measurement. xit will keep track of how long tests run, and kill tests that take too long.
 - [x] Automatic discovery, compilation, and declaration of tests.
 - [x] Integration into the Xinu compilation infrastructure. (`make test` is all you need!)